osamaalmughanni/Kumiko/Kumiko/docs.md

 # Overview

 Kumiko, similar to the traditional Dynamo Player, allows you to execute Dynamo scripts.
 However, it goes beyond the standard functionalities by providing enhanced portability and effortless collaboration options.
-Kumiko allowes you to conveniently access your scripts and share them exclusively with chosen team members.
+It allows you to conveniently access your scripts and share them exclusively with chosen team members.

 ## Requirements
 Kumiko is designed to operate on Windows-based computers only.
 It is developed as a single executable (exe) file, which means that it contains all of the required code and resources to execute.
 However, other main requirements for running Kumiko include: